 The school may ask for a letter from the hospital to explain your child's illness.
 Your child's paediatrician can give you a letter for the school on discharge from hospital or at the 4-6 week review.
-It is always a good idea to make sure that your child's GP is aware of your child's illness (although the GP should have been informed already by the discharging paediatrician1).
+It is always a good idea to make sure that your child's GP is aware of their illness.
 The GP may need to provide a doctor's note to confirm the nature of your child's condition if your child needs time off school.